United Nations Security Council Resolution 1244: Serbian stance

 Article 1 of the Helsinki Final Act places a high value on the sovereignty and territorial integrity of existing states.
 In a similar fashion the references to autonomy in 1244 articles indicate a desire by UN Member-States at that time to return Kosovo to a pre-1990 autonomous status, if possible.

-But the EU's Venice Commission noted that:

-"Substantial autonomy" under the 1974 Yugoslav Constitution required Kosovo acceptance of any laws restricting its authority.

 Serbia sought international validation for its stance, and in October 2008 requested a judgment from the International Court of Justice.
 However, the Court ruled that the declaration of independence was not illegal.